pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

       Therefore, Kubernetes restarted those pods.
 You can safely ignore this message.

-1. Finally, assuming your `pachd` is running as shown above, make sure that `pachctl` can talk to the cluster by:

-- Running a port-forward:

-    ```shell
-    # Forward the ports.
-We background this process because it blocks.
-    pachctl port-forward
-    ```

-- Or exposing your cluster to the internet by setting up a LoadBalancer as follow:

-!!!
-Warning
-    The following setup of a LoadBalancer only applies to pachd.

-    1. To get an external IP address for a Cluster, edit its k8s service
-    ```shell
-    kubectl edit service pachd
-    ```
-    and change its `spec.type` value from `NodePort` to `LoadBalancer`.
-    1. Retrieve the external IP address of the edited services.
-    When listing your services again, you should see an external IP address allocated to the service you just edited.
-    ```shell
-    kubectl get service
-    ```
-    1. Update the context of your cluster with their direct url, using the external IP address above:
-    ```shell
-    echo '{"pachd_address": "grpc://<external-IP-address>:650"}' | pachctl config set context "your-cluster-context-name" --overwrite
-    ```

-    1. Check that your are using the right contexts:
-    ```shell
-    pachctl config get active-context`
-    ```
-    or
-    ```shell
-    pachctl config get active-enterprise-context
-    ```
-    ```

 1. Verify that the Pachyderm cluster is up and running:

       ```shell